lavishay-technion/ansible_shallow/01_setup/README.md

 # Hosts, Groups and Variables (cont.)

 As seen in our first example, we can chain groups of hosts and also we can chain group of groups as `children` groups.
-In previous we saw that we can add to each host its own ansible variable, but one must agree that there should be better way to do so, we can setup group variables.
+In previous we saw that we can add to each host its own Ansible variable, but one must agree that there should be better way to do so, we can setup group variables.

 ```ini
 [multi:children]